slackner/libtvg/docs/pytvg.md

 use_pool: Use a connection pool to access MongoDB.
 load_nodes: Load node attributes.
 sum_weights: Compute edge weights as the sum of co-occurrence weights.
+norm_weights: Normalize weights, such that each graph has a weight of 1.

 max_distance: Maximum distance of mentions.